nosilver4u/ewwwio-silo/README.md

 License: GPLv3

-This is a port of the EWWW Image Optimizer plugin for WordPress that reduces image sizes in standalone (SILO) mode using lossless/lossy methods and image format conversion.
+This is a port of the EWWW Image Optimizer plugin for WordPress that reduces image sizes in standalone (SILO) mode using lossless/lossy methods and WebP conversion.
 It is currently in Alpha status, and contains copious amount of the WP code still.
 Some of that is intential, like the port of the wpdb class to interface with SQLite3/MySQL, but some just needs cleaning.
 SILO edition is a PHP application that will optimize your images from the command-line.
-It can re-compress your images, will eventually be able to convert your images automatically to the file format that will produce the smallest image size, and can currently apply lossy compression to achieve huge savings for PNG and JPG images.
+It can re-compress your images, convert them to WebP and can apply lossy compression to achieve huge savings for PNG and JPG images.

 To use, copy config.sample.php to config.php and edit to your needs, then run cli.php from the command line.